jamesleeht/pbirs-email-alerts/README.md

 - Tables created during setup will not be overrided and will just be ignored.

-To do a full reset, run `EmailerDrop.sql` in your database.

 ## How to use
 - When email needs to be sent, run the stored procedure in the database
 - Alternatively, [create scheduled job to run the stored procedure through SSMS](https://docs.microsoft.com/en-us/sql/ssms/agent/schedule-a-job?view=sql-server-ver15)

+## Full reset
+- To do a full reset, run `EmailerDrop.sql` in your database.